-Depending on the facility, these centers are open five to seven days each week, and services are provided between six and twelve hours per day.
+Depending on the facility, these centers are open five to seven days a week, and services are provided between six and 12 hours per day.

 While not specifically stated as a benefit, the program also relieves a primary caregiver by offering daytime respite from caregiving responsibilities.